-Videos have emerged as the number one medium to utilise on social media platforms with YouTube as the most preferred social media video channel.
-Video sharing platforms like Vimeo and YouTube drive a larger engagement through social media channels than other forms of content.
+Videos have emerged as the number one medium to utilize on social media platforms with YouTube as the most preferred social media video channel.
+Video-sharing platforms like Vimeo and YouTube drive a larger engagement through social media channels than other forms of content.
 Millennials are more prone to engage via video and social media as they can engage with the brand on a more personal level.

 Millennials are more active on social media than in person.
 This could be a great way for you to engage, involve and reach out to them especially through platforms like Instagram and Snapchat.
 This would help you focus on growing productivity, reach and build a greater association with your millennial clients and employees.

 With Snapchat, you can collaborate with influencers to create fresh and engaging content for millennials.
 Get creative and don’t be afraid to use those funky filters.
 On Instagram, you can increase your reach and develop brand ambassadors that can market your product through images and short videos.
 And if like most businesses you aren’t getting traction on Facebook, turn to Facebook Ads.
 Facebook Ads will enhance your small business engagement on social media with the right brand message, images and targeted audience.
 This will enable your small business to drive growth through the best social media marketing practices.
 Post regularly, keep it short and above all else, entice with brilliant imagery.